 The real challenge starts when you have to get started, focus and follow-through.
 Somehow it’s so much easier on paper, isn’t it?

-Here’s exactly how I slayed my goal of going from the 9-5 life I hated to being self-employed and loving it (in less than one year).
+Here’s exactly how I slayed my goal of escaping the 9-5 life I hated to being self-employed and loving it (in less than one year).